You’ve spent weeks framing the course, writing the course notes, building PowerPoint slides, booking just the right venue.

 - Food and refreshments: Providing silver service dining at lunch will not give you great customer loyalty but not proving a vegetarian option when you know you have vegetarians attending will be an issue.

-- The overall venue: Delivering your training in a room where people can’t see the presentation material will depress loyalty but delivering it in a 5 Start hotel will not necessarily give you great loyalty.
+- The overall venue: Delivering your training in a room with no heating in the middle of winter will depress loyalty but delivering it in a 5 Star hotel will not give you great loyalty.

 …the coffee was terrible…